 Policy and Practice: a CMS Update

-Join CAFP on Wednesday, December 15 at 12PM for a presentation from Ashby Wolfe, MD, co-Chief Medical Officer for the Centers for Medicare & Medicaid Services (CMS).
-Dr. Wolfe will provide an overview of the elements of the 2022 Physician Fee Schedule final rule, including information on telehealth, Quality Payment Program and E/M policies for the new calendar year.
-She will also give an overview of the CMS COVID-19 response to date, and provide a brief highlight of a few family medicine relevant billing policies including the new cognitive billing code and updates on billing for chronic care management.
+This is a presentation from Ashby Wolfe, MD, Regional Chief Medical Officer for the Centers for Medicare & Medicaid Services (CMS) on current CMS policy.
+Dr. Wolfe provides an overview of the elements of the 2022 Physician Fee Schedule final rule, including information on telehealth, Quality Payment Program and E/M policies for the new calendar year.
+She also gives an overview of the CMS COVID-19 response to date, and provides a brief highlight of a few family medicine relevant billing policies including the new cognitive billing code and updates on billing for chronic care management.

 Ashby Wolfe, MD, MPP, MPH

 Centers for Medicare & Medicaid Services Regional Chief Medical Officer Denver, San Francisco and Seattle Offices